DanDobrick/blog/_posts/2020-07-11-gloomhaven-new-character.md

 ---
-title: "Things I Forget About When Creating a New Character in Gloomhaven"
+title: "Things I Forget When Creating New Characters in Gloomhaven"
 date: 2020-07-11
 published: 2020-07-11
 categories: boardgames